-Part of the fun of saving stamps is that you can decide what to save!!
+Part of the fun of collecting stamps is that you can decide what to save!!
 You might need some help from an adult, but just remember, there are no special rules you have to follow.
 Of course, we know you will follow any rules of your parents or guardians.
 Like cleaning up any mess you make, or making sure your stamps are kept in a safe place, rather than on the garage floor!
 And, of course, school work is more important!

 What other place sells stamps?
 The Post Office, of course!
 Next time someone is going to the Post Office, go along and ask if they have any information about stamp collecting.
 You might even want to buy a few of the pretty stamps they sell to keep in your collection.